-Abu-Gheida et al. (2019) presented 10-year outcomes and toxicities for patients with localized prostate cancer who underwent IMRT with 70 Gy in 28 fractions at 2.5 Gy per fraction.
-Eight hundred and fifty-four patients were included in the study.
-Patients with multiple intermediate risk factors were considered unfavorable risk (UIR) and those with a single intermediate risk factor were considered favorable intermediate-risk (FIR) disease.
-The median follow-up was 11.3 years

-(maximum, 19 years).
-For patients with low-risk (LR), FIR, UIR, and high-risk (HR) disease, the 10-year biochemical relapse free survival rates were 88%, 78%, 71%, and 42%, respectively, (p < .0001).
-The 10-year clinical relapse free survival were 95%, 91%, 85%, and 72% for patients with LR, FIR, UIR, and HR, respectively, (p < .0001).
-For all patients, the 10-year actuarial overall survival rate was 69% (95% confidence interval, 66%-73%), and the 10-year prostate cancerspecific mortality was 6.8% (95% confidence interval, 5.1%-8.6%) overall.
-For patients with LR, FIR, UIR and HR disease, the 10-year prostate cancer-specific mortality rates were 2%, 5%, 5%, and 15%.
+Abu-Gheida et al. (2019) presented 10-year outcomes and toxicities for individuals with localized prostate cancer who underwent IMRT with 70 Gy in 28 fractions at 2.5 Gy per fraction.
+Eight hundred and fifty-four participants were included in the study.
+Participants with multiple intermediate risk factors were considered unfavorable risk (UIR) and those with a single intermediate risk factor were considered favorable intermediate-risk (FIR) disease.
+The median follow-up was 11.3 years (maximum, 19 years).
+For participants with low-risk, FIR, UIR, and high-risk disease, the 10-year biochemical relapse free survival rates were 88%, 78%, 71%, and 42%, respectively, (P < .0001).
+The 10-year clinical relapse free survival were 95%, 91%, 85%, and 72% for participants with low-risk, FIR, UIR, and high-risk, respectively, (P < .0001).
+For all participants, the 10-year actuarial OS rate was 69% (95% confidence interval, 66%-73%), and the 10-year prostate cancer-specific mortality was 6.8% (95% confidence interval, 5.1%-8.6%) overall.
+For participants with low-risk, FIR, UIR and high-risk disease, the 10-year prostate cancer-specific mortality rates were 2%, 5%, 5%, and 15%.
 Long-term grade 3 GU or GI toxicity remained low with 10- year cumulative incidences of 2% and 1%, respectively.
-The authors concluded the dose-escalated moderately hypofractionated IMRT with daily IGRT resulted in acceptable tumor control rates with a very low occurrence of late grade 3 toxicity over 10 years of follow-up time and the fractionation schedule appeared to be acceptable for patients across all risk groups.
-Limitations include lack of randomization, physician reported toxicity outcomes rather than patient reported, and some patients were lost to follow-up.
+The authors concluded the dose-escalated moderately hypofractionated IMRT with daily IGRT resulted in acceptable tumor control rates with a very low occurrence of late grade 3 toxicity over 10 years of follow-up time and the fractionation schedule appeared to be acceptable for participants across all risk groups.
+Limitations include lack of randomization, physician-reported toxicity outcomes rather than patient-reported, and some participants were lost to follow-up.

 Viani et al. (2016) compared IMRT with 3D-CRT for the treatment of prostate cancer through a randomized, phase III clinical trial (NCT02257827).
-In total, 215 patients were enrolled in the study, randomly selected into the IMRT group (n = 109) or the 3D-CRT group (n = 106).
+In total, 215 participants were enrolled in the study, randomly selected into the IMRT group (N = 109) or the 3D-CRT group (N = 106).
 Primary outcome measures included early and late GU and GI toxicities as well as freedom from biochemical failure, determined through use of Phoenix criteria (PSA + 2 ng/mLnadir).
 The median follow-up period was three years.
 The 3D-CRT arm reported incidences of grade \geq 2 acute GU and GI toxicities at 27% and 24%, respectively, compared with 9% and 7%, respectively, in the IMRT group.
 In assessing the rate of grade \geq 2 late GU and GI toxicities spanning the entire follow-up period, the 3D-CRT group reported 12.3% and 21%, respectively, compared to the IMRT arm which reported 3.7% and 6.4%, respectively.
-The 5-year rate of freedom from biochemical failure was 95.4% in the IMRT arm and 94.3% in the 3D-CRT arm (p = .678).
+The five-year rate of freedom from biochemical failure was 95.4% in the IMRT arm and 94.3% in the 3D-CRT arm (P = .678).
 The authors concluded that the use of IMRT resulted in significantly less acute and late toxicities than 3D-CRT when used in the treatment of prostate cancer.